openhab/openhab-addons/bundles/org.openhab.binding.snmp/README.md

 ### `target3`

 The `target3` thing has an additional mandatory parameter: `user`.
-This value is named "securityName" or "userName" in most agents.
+This value of this parameter is named "securityName" or "userName" in most agents.

 Optional configuration parameters are: `securityModel`, `authProtocol`, `authPassphrase`, `privProtocol` and `privPassphrase`.